RaulButuc/ArtificialNeuralNetworks/README.md

-# ArtificialNeuralNetworks
+# Artificial Neural Networks (ANNs) in Python

-Designing an artificial neural network from scratch
+Designing an artificial neural network from scratch.